 A missing child is a parent’s worst nightmare.
 Thankfully, if the child is in immediate danger, law enforcement escalates the case and sends out an AMBER Alert through the Emergency Alert System.

-The AMBER Alert system was created in 1996 and has led to the rescue of 822 children.
+The AMBER Alert system was created in 1996 and has rescued hundreds of children.
+As of May 2020, 988 children have been rescued due to AMBER Alerts.
 This partnership between communities and law enforcement agencies has become one of the best methods for finding a missing child.
 Below we detail what AMBER Alerts are and how they are used in the United States.

 An AMBER Alert is an emergency broadcast made when a child is abducted.
 It is sent to electronic highway signs, mobile phones, Internet advertisements, and regular programming on radio and television.